cuhsat/fox/docs/markdown/fox_deflate.md

 ```
   -d, --dir string[="."]   deflate into directory
-  -p, --pass string        decrypt with password
 ```

 ### Options inherited from parent commands

 ```
       --help          shows this message
+      --pass string   decrypt with password
 ```

 ### SEE ALSO